warotm/warotm/README.md

 Python programming, Google Cloud Platform, Architecture design and Software/Service evaluation are my outstanding skills.

-Career Objective
+Current Career Objective
 ----------------

-I'm going to improve my English skills by studying an evening-session General English at Adelaide for six months.
-So, I hope I could find a company provided a part-time jobs to learn more about how amazing Australian working culture is.
+I'm studying an General English at Adelaide in the evening for six months.
+So, I hope I could find a casual/part-time jobs to teach me more about how Australian working cultures are.

-If you think my skills are usable for your team in some way, don't hesitate to contact me for further cooperation.
+If you think my skills are usable for your team in some way, don't hesitate to contact me.

 Looking forward to here from you.
 I am very exciting for the incoming adventure.

-Currently, I am holding Student visa (subclass 500) valid until 16 January 2023.
+Currently, I am holding Student visa (subclass 500) which valid through 16 January 2023.

 Key Skill Summary
 -----------------